tradingview/rest_integrations_docs/source/FAQ.rst

 Where can a user see the type of account ("live" or "demo")?
    The account type can be specified in the ``type`` parameter in the `/accounts`_ endpoint.
 A user can see this information when selecting an account in the extra menu.
+We expect that recieved ID is unique on the broker side.

 .. image:: ../images/accounts-menu.png
    :alt: Names in the account menu.